tinaponting/genesis-child-themes/README.md

 Genesis child themes who are  Abandoned.
 But still good to use.
 Works with the Latest wordpress, 5,4. and Latest genesis framework.

+IMPORTANT: Take notepad + and take style.css and delate: Updated URL! not my domain anymore!

 :::::::::::::::::::::::::::::::::::

 Black Themes: